 Soon afterwards, the Shrine personally begun helping Briton author Bill Munro with research for his upcoming book about the Ferguson Formula 4WD system history (Traction For Sale).
 This cooperation has led to the massive improvement of the article about the very little known Opel Manta B 400 4WD prototype.
 You can expect some of the detective work to filter down to Mr. Munro’s book as well.
 Thanks, Bill, your professionalism has helped me bring up my game.

 Contact with the famed Klein family of Germany has brought greater things since the Shrine now features lots of HD pictures from the Eifel Rallye Festival (which is now also freely promoted on the website).
 This relationship has helped bring more opportunities such as communication with some of Group B’s greats such as John Davenport, John Wheeler, and Ari Vatanen.

-On top of that, the Shrine’s professional looking appearance has brought surprise requests from TV productions about acquiring visual media (pictures, videos) for special features that include Group B cars.
+On top of that, the Shrine’s professional looking appearance has brought surprise requests from TV productions about acquiring visual media (pictures, videos) for short special features that include Group B cars.
 One such request came in from a well known American car show: Jay Leno’s Garage.
-The particular episode featured a Group B snippet made of historical footage as to show the dangers of Group B and its cult status amongst fans.
-This was made possible by the Shrine’s contacts.
-You’re welcome, mr Jaglin!
+The particular episode, Season 3 – Episode 3 “Loosing Control”, featured a Group B snippet made of historical footage as to show the dangers of Group B and its cult status amongst fans.
+This was made possible by the going through the Shrine and its vast contacts.
+You’re welcome, Mr. Jaglin!

 On a sadder note, in June, I found out that some bloggers, one in particular from Singapore, had been plagiarising the Shrine’s work and getting high praise for our articles on a very popular car culture website.
 The stolen articles were deleted by the blog’s host but it still left a sour taste.